Necromorphs: Concept and design

-Designer Ben Wanat was primarily responsible for the concept and design of the Necromorphs: production on their basic concept commenced in January 2006, with Wanat and his team at EA Redwood Shores, who were rebranded to Visceral Games in 2009, finalizing their work 18 months later.
+Designer Ben Wanat was primarily responsible for the concept and design of the Necromorphs.
+Wanat and his team at EA Redwood Shores, who were rebranded to Visceral Games in 2009, commenced production on their basic concept in January 2006 and finalized their work 18 months later.
 Wanat recalled that his team planned for the introduction of enemy archetypes from a design perspective early in development, with the first Leaper and Slasher concepts ready within the first two to three months.
-It was important for Wanat and his team that the Necromorphs' design aesthetics reflected an adequate "glimmer of their former human self" visually; the goal was not to create something that is gross for its own sake, but enough to make players feel a sense of fear and revulsion.
+It was important for Wanat and his team that the Necromorphs' design aesthetics reflected an adequate "glimmer of their former human self" visually; the goal was not to create something that is gross for its own sake but to make players feel a sense of fear and revulsion.

-Wanat's wife came up with the term "Necromorph" to describe the undead antagonists of the Dead Space series, after she perused the creatures' conceptual designs and thought they were alien forms made out of corpses.
-The composite words "necro" and "morph", of Greek origin, mean "death" and "to change" respectively.
-The team considered "Necromorph" to be an appropriate out-of-universe name for the creatures and congruent with series lore, but not a term characters within the Dead Space universe would say to other characters in dialog or for the player's reference.
+Wanat's wife came up with the term "Necromorph" to describe the undead antagonists of the Dead Space series after she perused the creatures' conceptual designs and thought they were alien forms made out of corpses.
+The composite morphemes necro- (from νεκρός, nekrós) and -morph (from μορφόω, morphóō), of Greek origin, mean 'death' and 'to change' respectively.
+The team considered "Necromorph" to be an appropriate out-of-universe name for the creatures and congruent with series lore but not a term characters within the Dead Space universe would say to other characters in dialog or for the player's reference.
 Wanat explained that the name sounds silly to him and the rest of the team when it is said out loud, and a conscious decision was made by the team to minimize the use of the term within the fiction of the franchise itself.

-The 1982 horror film The Thing and depiction of zombies in the Resident Evil franchise are important influences for the primary antagonists of the Dead Space.
+The 1982 horror film The Thing and the depiction of zombies in the Resident Evil franchise are important influences for the primary antagonists of the Dead Space.
 However, the art director of Dead Space 2, Ian Milham, said the biology of parasitic fungus left the biggest impact on the creatures' design process and compared the contents of a mycology textbook to that of a horror novel.
 In his view, fungi are horrific both in their appearance and how they spread, representing an "organic and otherworldly" feel that he wanted to evoke as the basis of the Necromorph corruption.
-Milham said the spread of Necromorph infection is similar in nature to that of typical parasitic fungus, in that the sparse, surface-level manifestations of a seemingly isolated Necromorph outbreak are in fact a "small part of a much bigger, sometimes vast, network of strands", connected together on a galactic scale and "taking over anything and everything it comes across.”
+Milham said the spread of Necromorph infection is similar in nature to that of typical parasitic fungus, in that the sparse surface-level manifestations of a seemingly isolated Necromorph outbreak are in fact a "small part of a much bigger, sometimes vast, network of strands", connected together on a galactic scale and "taking over anything and everything it comes across."